COVID: German government eyes lockdown extension to March 14 | DW | 10.02.2021

 While overall infection numbers in the country are declining, concern is high over cases of the new variants.

-Officials are considering lifting some measures in the coming weeks but, according to a draft document seen by DW, they believe it would be too soon to do so now.
+Officials are considering lifting some measures in the coming weeks, but according to a draft statement, they believe it would be too soon to do so now.

+It remains to be seen whether state leaders will sign off on the lockdown plans laid out by Chancellor Merkel's government.

 The current lockdown began in November and was extended and toughened before Christmas, with the number of COVID-19 patients threatening to overwhelm hospitals.